Workplace Injury Attorney East Brunswick, NJ

 It’s important that you hire a skilled, experienced Workers’ Compensation lawyer who will work tirelessly to make sure you get all of the benefits your are entitled to receive.

-Speak to a Knowledgeable NJ Workers’ Comp Lawyer about Your Injuries for Free Today
+Speak to a Knowledgeable Middletown Workers’ Comp Lawyer About Your Workplace Injuries for Free Today

 For over 40 years, the legal team at Rudnick, Addonizio, Pappa & Casazza PC, has been committed to helping people find solutions to legal problems.
 We want to understand exactly what happened to cause your workplace injuries.
 Often, there is a third or even fourth party responsible for an accident.
 If so, we will take them to court and hold them liable for what happened to you.
 It’s not unusual to win significant damages from a Third Party Claim.